kittykatattack/learningPixi/README.md

 Now that you know how to create and display sprites, let's find out how to position and resize them.

-In the earlier example the cat sprite was added to stage at the top left corner.
+In the earlier example the cat sprite was added to the stage at the top left corner.
 The cat has an `x` position of
 0 and a `y` position of 0.
 You can change the position of the cat by changing the values of its `x` and `y` properties.
 Here's how you can center the cat in the stage by